unit8co/darts/_sources/README.rst.txt

    pip install darts

-For more detailed install instructions you can refer to our installation guide at the end of this page.
+For more detailed install instructions you can refer to our `installation guide <#installation-guide>`_ at the end of this page.

 Example Usage
 -------------